ClevrSolutions/DropZone/README.md

 -   On accept: when an image is uploaded this is called.
 Return true to accept a file, false to reject.

--   On remove: when an file is uploaded and after that deleted, this microflow is called an should delete it.
+-   On remove: when a file is uploaded and then deleted, this microflow is called an should delete the filedocument.

--   maxFileSize: Maximum file size MB
+-   maxFileSize: Maximum file size in MB

 -   Button caption: Text on the upload button (can be translated).

 -   Remove caption.
 If loaded this will be displayed on the icon

-**Bug fixes**
-Files can no longer be uploaded twice.

 **Known bugs**